geniuxx/squarot/README.md

 SQUAROT
 =======

-SQUAROT is a challenging puzzle game where you rotate sections of a 3×3 grid to arrange numbers from 1 to 9 in order.
-Features beautiful ASCII art graphics and multiple difficulty levels.
+SQUAROT (SQUAre ROTate) is a challenging puzzle game where you rotate sections of a 3×3 grid to arrange numbers from 1 to 9 in order.

 ## How to Play